- About SEAS

 The following information applies to SEAS employees.

-- An individual (SEAS employee) incurs reimbursable expenses on a personal credit card while on University business and submits the receipts for reimbursement to a faculty/staff assistant or whoever is responsible for processing the reimbursement.
+- An individual (SEAS employee) incurs reimbursable expenses on a personal credit card while on University business and collects the receipts for reimbursement.

-- The approver checks the receipts and the reimbursement request to ensure everything is in compliance with University policy.
+- The approver checks the receipts and the report to ensure everything is in compliance with University policy.
 If the reimbursement request passes the approver's audit, the reimbursement along with the receipts is submitted to the Travel Office.

-- The Travel Office will audit the expenses on the reimbursement request against policy requirements and tax regulations.
-If the reimbursement request passes the Travel Office's audit, payment will be sent to the reimbursee in a form of a check or a direct deposit.
+- The Travel Office will audit the expenses on the Expense Report against policy requirements and tax regulations.
+If it passes the Travel Office's audit, payment will be sent to the reimbursee in a form of a direct deposit to a bank account registered in Concur.

 Quick Guide on how to reimburse a non-employee Non-Employee Reimbursement.